Whirlpool® Washer and Dryer in a large laundry room

 Odors can linger in clothes even after washing due to sweat and body oils that cause strong smells.
 These pungent odors may stick around if too little detergent is used, the washer is overloaded, clothes aren’t dried thoroughly, or if the washing machine itself needs cleaning.

+You may also notice clothing smelling right out of the washer if it sat too long in a soggy heap before being transferred to the dryer.
 In some cases, removing odor may require more than a standard wash.
 Certain items—especially those worn during heavy activity—may need to be washed more frequently or with targeted odor-fighting techniques.

 Explore Whirlpool® Washers and Dryers